pq-code-package/pq-code-package-hackathon/202404/2024-04-hackathon.md

 For raising issues around pq-code-package generally:
  - [TSC issues](https://github.com/pq-code-package/tsc)

- As projects onboard, issues can be raised in their own repositories.
+ As projects onboard, issues can be raised in their own repositories, and we can add new channels in Discord.

 ## Onboarding projects